sharozmirza/golang-tutorial/README.md

 * Every Go file must be a part of a package.
 That's how all the files are linked together behind the scene by the Go compiler.
 * Files in the same directory of the `main` package will be part of the `main` package.
 The fuctions from these files can be called within the other files in the `main` package without using the import statement.
 The first letter of the function names does not need to be capitalized in this case.
 * Every package must go in a subfolder within a project.
 The folder will have the same name as the package.
-* To import your own package in a application, you will need to add the full path that includes the module path.
-For example, if the module name is `example.com/my-app`, then to import a package, `my-package`, into another file of the application, you will need to add `example.com/my-app/my-package` in the `import` statement.
+* To import your own package in an application, the full path that includes the module path will need to be added.".
+For example, if the module name is `example.com/my-app`, then to import a package, `my-package`, into another file of the application, add `example.com/my-app/my-package` to the `import` statement.
 * In Go, there is no "export" keyword.
 The functions, constants, variables that start with an upper case character are available in other packages.
 * To install a 3P package, use `go get <path-to-the-package>` command.
 For example, `go get github.com/Pallinder/go-randomdata`.
 Then the package will be downloaded and added to the project.
 The downloaded package is stored globally in GOPATH on the system.
 Also, `require <path-to-the-pakage>:<package-version>` will be added to the `go.mod` file. `go.mod` file lists all the 3P dependencies of a project.
 If a project is cloned from a repository, use `go get` command to download all the dependencies listed in the `go.mod` file of that project.
 * To find Go packages, go to: https://pkg.go.dev/

-## Value types
+## Value Types

 ### Basic Types